Pupil Remote Learning Policy

 Teaching staff will monitor the academic progress of pupils with and without access to the online learning resources and discuss additional support or provision with the headteacher as soon as possible.

 Teaching staff will monitor the academic progress of pupils with SEND and discuss additional support or provision with the SENCO as soon as possible.
+The SENDCo monitors engagement and supports staff and families to ensure appropriate provision.

 This section of the policy will be enacted in conjunction with the school’s Health and Safety Policy.